The Shipping Law Review: Singapore

 Where contracts of carriage subject to the Hague-Visby Rules are concerned, the carrier's limitation of liability for any loss of or damage to or in connection with the cargo is statutorily defined as S$1,563.65 per package or unit, or S$4.69 per kilogram of gross weight of the goods lost or damaged, whichever is higher.
 The time bar for cargo claims under the Hague-Visby Rules is one year from the date of delivery or from the date when the goods should have been delivered.

-In respect of contracts of carriage of goods by sea, the relevant liens applicable are (1) the shipowner's lien on cargo, which is a possessory lien that can arise at common law in respect of freight, or in a bailee of necessity context, or under contract for amounts payable to the shipowner under the contract of carriage, (2) the shipowner's lien on sub-freight or sub-hire, which is a contractual lien under a contract of carriage validly incorporating a charter party lien clause, and (3) liens on the ship exercisable by an action in rem following arrest of the vessel.
+In respect of contracts of carriage of goods by sea, the relevant liens applicable are (1) the shipowner's lien on cargo, which is a possessory lien that can arise at common law in respect of freight, or in a bailee of necessity context,38 or under contract for amounts payable to the shipowner under the contract of carriage, (2) the shipowner's lien on sub-freight or sub-hire, which is a contractual lien under a contract of carriage validly incorporating a charter party lien clause, and (3) liens on the ship exercisable by an action in rem following arrest of the vessel.
 This is the claimant's statutory right of action against the ship if the claim is listed as falling within the subject matter of Admiralty jurisdiction in the High Court (Admiralty Jurisdiction) Act.

 In light of industry concerns and feedback, the Singapore government amended the CA on 3 September 2018.
 The Companies (Amendment) Act 2018 exempts shipowners' liens from registration under Section 131 of the CA. Under the amendments, a shipowner's lien is exempted from registration but still retains its essential nature as a security (charge).
 Therefore, notwithstanding that it is not registrable, it remains a security and will take priority over unsecured creditors and other secured creditors whose security was created after the relevant shipowner's lien was created.

-With regard to shipowners' liens that are already in existence or that were created before the implementation of the amendments, the new Section 131(3AC) of the CA provides that these will only be considered registrable if, as at the effective date of the amendments, the company has been wound up, or a creditor has acquired a proprietary right or interest in the subject matter of the lien.
+With regard to shipowners' liens that are already in existence or that were created before the implementation of the amendments, the new Section 131(3AC) of the CA provides that these will be considered registrable only if, as at the effective date of the amendments, the company has been wound up, or a creditor has acquired a proprietary right or interest in the subject matter of the lien.

 The shipper has a duty to properly identify and to pack the goods shipped.
 Pursuant to Article III(5) of the Hague-Visby Rules, the shipper is deemed to have guaranteed to the carrier the accuracy at the time of shipment of the marks, number, quantity and weight, as furnished by it, and the shipper must indemnify the carrier against all loss, damages and expenses arising or resulting from inaccuracies in the particulars.
 The shipper has a strict liability at common law for shipment of dangerous goods without notice to the carrier.
-This strict liability regime is extended by the indemnity regime of Article IV(6) of the Hague-Visby Rules, which imposes broad liability upon the shipper for all damages and expenses directly or indirectly arising out of or resulting from the shipment of any cargo that causes or threatens to cause loss of life, damage to the ship or other cargo, delay or expense to the carrier.
+This strict liability regime is extended by the indemnity regime of Article IV(6) of the Hague-Visby Rules, which imposes broad liability on the shipper for all damages and expenses directly or indirectly arising out of or resulting from the shipment of any cargo that causes or threatens to cause loss of life, damage to the ship or other cargo, delay or expense to the carrier.

 iii Cargo claims